ramacerratto/WordFinder/README.md

 fashion both in terms of efficient algorithm and utilization of system resources.
 Where possible, please include your analysis and evaluation.

+## Setup
+To compile the solution it is only needed to have the .net 8 sdk and a VisualStudio version updated to compile it.
+To execute the solution, the app is published in the App folder.
+Just execute "dotnet WordFinderApp.dll"

 ## Solution

 ### 1. Analysis